Climacrux/docs.cdrplatform.com/src/pages/help-and-support/faq.md

 We encourage you to research and support as many ways to help the environment as you can.
 (This doesn't have to be financial - see below).

 ### I have no money - what can I do?

+We understand that carbon removal is a "luxury good" at this time but we're happy that you want to do something for the environment.
+Why not have a look at [some of our suggestions](#what-else-can-i-do-to-help-the-environment) above.

 ### Why so expensive?